sammcj/go-a2a/go-a2a-development-plan.md

 ## 5. Server Implementation (`server/`)

 *   **Transport:** Use `net/http` to create an HTTP server.
 A central handler will parse incoming requests, identify the JSON-RPC method, and route to specific method handlers.
-*   **JSON-RPC Handling:** Implement logic to decode JSON-RPC requests, validate parameters against the spec, call the appropriate Go handler function, and encode the response (or error) back into JSON-RPC format.
+*   **JSON-RPC Handling & Delegation:** The server's central HTTP handler will decode incoming JSON-RPC requests, perform basic validation (JSON structure, method name), and then delegate the request to the corresponding method on the configured `TaskManager` interface (e.g., `taskManager.OnGetTask(ctx, params)`).
+The server is responsible for encoding the `TaskManager`'s response (or error) back into the appropriate JSON-RPC format (standard JSON or SSE).
-*   **Task Handling (`TaskHandler`):** Instead of simple method handlers, define a core `TaskHandler` interface or function type responsible for the application-specific logic of executing a task.
-This handler receives context and yields updates.
-The server's JSON-RPC method handlers (`handleSendTask`, etc.) will primarily validate requests, interact with the `TaskManager`, invoke the appropriate `TaskHandler`, consume its yielded updates, and manage SSE/response formatting.
+*   **Task Management (`TaskManager` Interface):** This interface becomes the core logic hub.
+It should define methods for each A2A operation:
+    ```go
+    type TaskManager interface {
+        // Handles non-streaming task send/resume.
+        OnSendTask(ctx context.Context, params *a2a.TaskSendParams) (*a2a.Task, error)

+        // Handles streaming task send/resume.
+Returns a channel for updates.
+        OnSendTaskSubscribe(ctx context.Context, params *a2a.TaskSendParams) (<-chan TaskYieldUpdate, error)

+        // Handles task retrieval.
+        OnGetTask(ctx context.Context, params *a2a.TaskQueryParams) (*a2a.Task, error)

+        // Handles task cancellation.
+        OnCancelTask(ctx context.Context, params *a2a.TaskIdParams) (*a2a.Task, error)

+        // Handles setting push notification config.
+        OnSetTaskPushNotification(ctx context.Context, params *a2a.TaskPushNotificationConfig) (*a2a.TaskPushNotificationConfig, error)

+        // Handles getting push notification config.
+        OnGetTaskPushNotification(ctx context.Context, params *a2a.TaskIdParams) (*a2a.TaskPushNotificationConfig, error)

+        // Handles resubscribing to a task stream.
+        OnResubscribeToTask(ctx context.Context, params *a2a.TaskIdParams) (<-chan TaskYieldUpdate, error)

+        // (Potentially other internal methods for state management)
+    }
+    ```
+    *   The *implementation* of this interface (e.g., `InMemoryTaskManager`) will contain the detailed logic for managing task state, history, artifacts, invoking the application-specific `TaskHandler` function for `OnSendTask`/`OnSendTaskSubscribe`, managing SSE channels, and handling persistence.
+*   **Application Logic (`TaskHandler` Function):** The application developer provides a function matching the `TaskHandler` signature, which is used by the `TaskManager` implementation to execute the core agent/tool logic.
-    *   **Proposed Go Interface/Types:**
+    *   **Refined Go Types (within `server` package):**
         ```go
         // TaskContext provides context to the TaskHandler.
         type TaskContext struct {